 Theoretically you could also pour the water you’ve brought with you over your hands but that would be pretty wasteful since it is meant to be drunk and you certainly need it in the desert (and it’s not sanitizing).
 The fill up tank in the tour guide’s van (or hopefully in your own if you drive yourself) should be used exclusively for drinking.
 Water is valuable out here.
 You could decide on carrying a container with untreated water with you if you really feel like you need it.
 Believe me, I can relate to your poking your nose.
 I used to be a germophobe.
 The outback toughens you up.

-If you carry food with you, you should be aware that the outback is quite greedy and its temperatures will quickly reduce your edibles to shrunken or no longer edible bits.
+If you carry food with you for your outback camping trip, you should be aware that the outback is quite greedy and its temperatures will quickly reduce your edibles to shrunken or no longer edible bits.
 Therefore, you’re best option is to carry an esky with you and make sure that the temperatures are correct.
 Don’t ever leave your food out, it takes only a while of leaving it out in the sun too long and boom, your food goes bad and you might contract food poisoning (I speak from experience).
 Think twice before you leave that cream and joghurt outside.

 Dawn is your wakeup call when camping in the outback and dusk your lullaby.
 Do it like in the old days before electricity became a commonplace thing: organise your day with the sun.
 You see much more getting up before the first bird song and being out and about.
 Trust me, I am a night owl and had trouble coping but at lunch time I had already been on my feet for 9 hours and had seen so many great things, it is well worth it.
 Plus, you can sleep on the bus or car, unless you’re driving, of course.

-Another obvious one are price tags.
+Another obvious information to plan ahead for with your outback camping are the costs.
 Anything that needs to be brought up to the outback is costly.
 Think double the price in supermarkets and liquor shops – especially the ones in small towns and – as always – at petrol stations and in roadhouses.
 Ice cream to go stays relatively cheap, which is handy since that is one kind of food you don’t want to be bringing with you in the heat.
 So, for instance, if you head out to Ayers Rock from Alice Springs, pack your groceries in a cooler bag.

 You are in the outback so do not expect lots of landscape changes.
 The longer you drive – and you will certainly drive long distances – the more this relatively similar and intensely flat landscape does change but not radically.
 There might be less tress, more bushlands and ultimately just sand and a couple of grass patches but it can be a dreary ride.
 So make sure to stop every now and then to rest yourself if you get to weary.
 You might even spot a rare thorny devil or snake slithering away under a shady rock.
 Just don’t try to touch anything.
 You never know what it would do in Australia.

-Thus, even boring rides play a big part in the magic of a road trip at the other end of the world.
+Thus, even boring rides play a big part in an Australian road trip at the other end of the world.
 In such a big country driving for hours on end without seeing more than just a handful of cars can be refreshing and this tranquillity should be embraced.
 If that makes you feel unsafe, you can always notify the authorities about your travel plans, but if you stay on the roads and keep your tank full, there is no problem.

 Also, please be not one of those tourists that walk along Ayers Rock without glancing up, those who trample on its environment and do not appreciate the honour of being on such sacred Aboriginal grounds.
 Be considerate and be grateful.